zl-xiang/Aspen/README.md

 ```
 python -u mains_explain_.py -c -l ./experiment/music/music.lp --pos-merge id-748086,id-748010   --attr release,release --trace  --ternary --presimed --typed_eval --schema music --data 50
 ```

+## Clean Data Sampling
+ We describe the process of data sampling and synthesising duplication for the MUSIC and POKEMON datasets.
+Note that it is important to preserve between entities from different relations when corrupting the instances to retain interdependencies of the data.

+Thus we take into consideration the referential dependency graphs of schema when creating the datasets.
+Assuming the original schema instances of the MUSIC and POKEMON are clean, we sampled tuples from each table and created clean partitions of the instances.
+In particular, we started from the relations with zero in-degree and sampled for each step the adjacent referenced entity relations that have all their referencing relations sampled.
+Since tuples from non-entity relations store only foreign keys and do not any identifier, stand alone are meaningless, they were sampled only after one of their referencing relations are done with sampling.

+As seen in figure below, green nodes and blue nodes represent entity and non-entity relations respectively in the MUSIC schema, each edge indicates a referential constraints from an out-node to an in-node labelled with the corresponding foreign key.
+In this case, we begin sampling from the entity relations `Track`, `Place`, `Label` since they are not referenced by any other relations.
+As `Artist_Credit` relation is also referenced by many other relations, in the second step we sample only those are adjacent to `Track` and with all in-arrows sampled, i.e., the `Medium` and `Recording` relations.
+Entities of other relations are sampled analogously.
+Note that since the non-entity relation `Artist_Credit_Name` stores mappings between  `Artist_Credit` and `Artist`, it is sampled only after the entities of `Artist_Credit` are picked.
+We are then able to proceed sampling from `Artist` when `Artist_Credit_Name` is selected.
+Consequently, clean partitions of the schema instances can be obtained from sampling.
+The sampling procedure is done by an extra ASP program as a part of data preprocessing step.